segments-ai/segments-ai/README.md

 ## Blog

-Read [our blogs posts](https://segments.ai/blog) to learn more about the platform.
+Read [our blog posts](https://segments.ai/blog) to learn more about the platform.